Connections and Finsler geometry of the structure group of a JB-algebra: Acknowledgments

 \section{Acknowledgments}

 This research was supported by Universidad de Buenos Aires, Agencia Nacional de Promoci\'on de Ciencia y Tecnolog\'\i a (ANPCyT-Argentina) and Consejo Nacional de Investigaciones Cient\'\i ficas y T\'ecnicas (CONICET-Argentina).
-This line of research on Jordan Banach algebras was encouraged by the talks and informal discussions held by G. Larotonda with Cho-Ho Chu, Bass Lemmens, Jimmy Lawson, Yongdo Lim and Karl-Heramnn Neeb among others, during two workshops on Jordan Algebras and Convex Cones (Leiden 2017 and Jeju 2019).
+This line of research on Jordan Banach algebras was encouraged by the talks and informal discussions held by G. Larotonda with Cho-Ho Chu, Bas Lemmens, Jimmy Lawson, Yongdo Lim, Karl-Hermann Neeb and Harald Upmeier among others, during two workshops on Jordan Algebras and Convex Cones (Leiden 2017 and Jeju 2019).